-If you don’t have one, then yes, you can still cruise to Alaska in most cases.
-You will need at least an official birth certificate and photo ID as almost all Alaskan cruises also make a stop in Canada.
+If you don’t have one, then yes, you can still cruise to Alaska in most cases if you are an American passenger.
+You will need at least an official birth certificate and photo ID (if 16 years or older) as almost all Alaskan cruises also make a stop in Canada.

 Full details are below…

-Passports for American Citizens on an Alaskan Cruise
+Are Passports for American Citizens on an Alaskan Cruise?

 The rules surrounding identification and border crossings can be hairy.
 Fortunately, for American citizens traveling on a cruise, there is a loophole designed to make it easier for people to travel without a passport.